 The Lyons Chapel

-Stations of the Cross and richly colored stained glass windows adorn the side walls of the chapel and a basket in the back of the chapel contains prayer requests of Center guests, visitors and program participants.
-You can also light an online candle and submit a prayer at Mercy International Association's website.
+Stations of the Cross and richly colored stained glass windows adorn the side walls of the chapel and a basket in the back of the chapel contains prayer requests for guests, visitors and program participants.